 Business automation vastly improves customer experiences.
 A customer is more likely to upgrade if they can do so with a few clicks than if they have to make a phone call or send an email.
 Unlocking expansion MRR and retention is as simple as giving customers more control.

-4. Reducing strain on your staff and subscription management services
+4. Reducing strain on your staff and subscription management system

 Amid the benefits of accurate data, dunning management, and easier add-ons and upgrades, a common thread exists: time saved for your team.

 The mission of subscription businesses isn't to manage subscriptions; it's to provide a product or service.
 When your team gets bogged down manually inputting and updating data, that mission can get lost in the shuffle.

 Using a self-service portal for customers reduces the manual workload.
 It frees team members up to focus on the business’ core objectives and reduces barriers to growth and scalability.